Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 ]

-Then, the final transformation is done through the tokenizer:
+Then, the final conversion is done through the tokenizer:

-# Convert the string sequences containing <image> placeholders into model-readable input_ids and attention_mask
+# Convert the string sequence containing <image> placeholders into model-readable input_ids and attention_mask

 inputs = self.tokenizer(